jasonkuhrt-archive/blog/logs/10-pairs-in-typescript/README.md

 : [keyof A, A[B]][] =>
 ```

 We specify our return type.
 Lets break it down.
-You will agree hopefully that the ` [``] ` syntax is, unfortunately, heavily overloaded in meaning:
+The `[]` syntax is unfortunately heavily overloaded in meaning:

-1. [,] - A tuple (the outer first set of [])
+1. `[,]` - A tuple (the outer first set of `[]`)
-2. [] - A list (the outer trailing set of [])
+2. `[]` - A list (the outer trailing set of `[]`)
-3. keyof A - Typing the first element of the tuple to be a union of the keys of `A`.
+3. `keyof A` - Typing the first element of the tuple to be a union of the keys of `A`.
-4. A[B] - A type lookup into `A` using keys extracted from it and stored previously in `B` as we discussed above.
+4. `A[B]` - A type lookup into `A` using keys extracted from it and stored previously in `B` as we discussed above.
 The result here is a union of the values of `A`.
 Overall this is pretty magical to me.
-I just accept without much space to poke that a union of key names is passed into a lookup and produces a union of types of the values corresponding said keys...sure.
+I just accept without much space to poke that a union of key names is passed into a lookup and produces a union of types of the values corresponding to said keys...sure.

 Next: